sesamesoftware/DeploymentGuide/Datasources/additionalinfo/NetSuiteRolesandPermissions.md

 Once your role is created or you have your existing role which conforms to the requirements set above, save the role and then add the permissions for the data you need replicated.
 #### NetSuite Permissions

 Permissions may be configured for a role in NetSuite under **Setup &rarr; Users/Roles &rarr; Mange Roles**.
 The only permission additions/removals required by RJWarehouse are in the following Required and Access Violation sections.
-All other permissions are technically optional but will be required to replicate the individual objects they are related to.
+All other permissions can be selected as needed however, be aware that in Sesame Software's experience restricting the role too heavily can lead to repeated access/permission violations.
 For example, if you are attempting to replicate the object Sales Order, you will need the permission for Sales Order but you may also need permissions for any related lists and Sales Order-adjacent objects (i.e.; Customer Payment, Account, etc).
+This is even more relevant to analytics after replication.
+Starting with a high-permission role will speed the process of getting your replication running the way you need.

 1. Permissions
    1. Adding/Removing Permissions